Complex Problems.. Simple Solutions

 PETROPHYSICS TECHNICAL CONSULTANT, December 1989 – Present (part list)

-Dallas Perth May-16 onwards: Fracture stimulation and evaluation of tight, light oil reservoirs.
+Dallas & Perth May-16 onwards: Unconventional, fracture stimulation and evaluation of light, tight oil (LTO) reservoirs.
 Improved viability of existing operations in a low cost environment.

-Alaska Jan to Apr-16: Tight oil reservoirs.
-Operational set up for integrated formation evaluation embracing drilling, mud, LWD, mudlogging, wellsite geologists, core and wireline and testing programs.
+Alaska Jan to Apr-16: Unconventional light tight oil (LTO) reservoirs.
+Operational set up for integrated formation evaluation embracing drilling, mud, LWD, mudlogging, wellsite geologists, core, wireline and testing programs.
 Real time close operational team work and guidance on all FE related issues.
 PetroDB-Vault petrophysical evaluation of tight clastic reservoirs.

 Vietnam Jan15: Idemitsu.
 Discovery well A-Z petrophysical integration of logs, NMR, core, SCAL, MDTs & well tests for standard petrophysical output plus oil, gas & water effective permeability curves using PetroDB-Vault methodology in clastic and carbonate horizons.
 Report includes the full Geo-Model Equation Set to build the geo-model consistently with future petrophysical evaluations and provides the data acquisition and evaluation template to develop this field.

 Australia, Cooper Basin.
-Feb-May-13 Key Well Study: data acquisition and evaluation templates for old & new hi-thec well integraton including LWD, NMR, MDT and tests.
+Unconventional fracture stimulation wells Feb-May-13 Key Well Study: data acquisition and evaluation templates for old & new hi-tech well integraton including LWD, NMR, MDT and tests.
 P10, P50, P90 curves for Ø, Sw, kabs, kg, kw, pay and fractional flow using PetroDB-Vault.
 Key field development recommendations.

 Indonesia Mar12: APEC.
 Ranked Well Testing Scheme and improved logic for extreme Low Contrast Low Resistivity Pay oil sands (LCLRP).
 Probability of mobile hydrocarbons ranking.
 Improved drilling & data acquistion recommendations.